nham/math_notes/notes/linalg/invariant.md

 For any $p \in \mathbb{F}[x]$, $p 1 = 1 p = p$.

 *Proof:* $1$ here is the constant polynomial. $(p 1)(k) = \sum_{i=0}^k p(i) 1(k-i)$.
 But $1(k-i)$ is only nonzero when $i = k$, so $(p 1)(k) = p(k) 1(0) = p(k)$.
 The same proof holds for $(1 p)$.

+### Corollary, ring of polynomials
+$\mathbb{F}[x]$ is a commutative ring under polynomial addition and multiplication.

+*Proof:* We know that it's an abelian group under addition. $\mathbb{F}[x]$ being a unital, associative algebra proves that it's also a ring.
+Since multiplication is commutative, the ring is commutative.